ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Clients MUST generate a new HPKE context for every request, using a good source of entropy {{?RANDOM=RFC4086}} for generating keys.
-Key reuse not only risks requests being linked, reuse could expose request and response contents to the relay.
+Key reuse not only risks requests being linked but also could expose request and response contents to the relay.

 The request the Client sends to the Oblivious Relay Resource only requires